Visualizing Sports Betting with Python; Evolution of a Bankroll Over Time With +EV Betting

 From Spaccarotella, C. A. M., Polimeni, A., Migliarino, S., Principe, E., Curcio, A., Mongiardo, A., … & Indolfi, C. (2020).
 Multichannel electrocardiograms obtained by a smartwatch for the diagnosis of ST-segment changes.
 JAMA cardiology, 5(10), 1176-1180.

 I think there is true utility to these, but only in very specific scenarios where access to medicine is forcibly delayed.
-If transit to a hospital is possible, then precious door-to-balloon time would be wasted as you place an Apple Watch in various spots over your bare chest.
+If transit to a hospital is possible, then precious door-to-balloon time would be wasted as you place an Apple Watch in 9-12 various spots over your bare chest and arms.
 However, situations that come to mind are remote recreation (skiing, hiking), airplane travel, and catastrophe, where most owners of Apple Watches would be expected to have them on-hand, and there is a forced delay until emergency personnel can get you to a hospital / cath lab.

 The natural follow up question to this is whether or not this hyper-early detection (not only pre-ED but pre-ambulance!) would actually change outcomes.
 I’m not sure I’m qualified to answer that.
 The impact of early ECGs on STEMI care has been explored in several studies, however those have been more directed at whether or not having paramedics perform ECGs pre-hospital will improve outcomes.